bockmancheung/bockmancheung.github.io/_pages/about.md

 Academic Focus
 ------
-I like to learn about Algebraic Geometry and Analysis, and their applications in a range of topics such as Number Theory, Geometry, and Representation Theory.
+I'm learning about Algebraic Geometry and Analysis, and their applications in a range of topics in Algebraic Number Theory, Geometry, and Representation Theory.

 What I like to do
 ------